Policy

 The uranium worker eligibility period from 1971 to 1990

-Geographic downwinder area to entire states of Arizona, Nevada, and Utah, plus the states of Colorado, Idaho, Montana and New Mexico
+Geographic downwinder area to entire states of Utah, Idaho, and New Mexico, and now includes all of Mohave County in Arizona

 Compensable diseases for uranium miners to include renal cancers and other chronic renal disease including nephritis and kidney tubal tissue injury

-Compensable diseases for downwinders to include Chronic Lymphocytic Leukemia and removing age restrictions for leukemia claims
+Compensable diseases for downwinders by removing age restrictions for leukemia claims

-Coverage to include uranium core drillers and remediation workers
+Coverage to include uranium core drillers and remediation workers, and to allow for combined work histories

-Specific eligibility periods for Guam and New Mexico due to testing in the Pacific and the Trinity Test
+Specific eligibility periods for Downwinders in New Mexico due to the Trinity Test

 Previous Legislation